Chhota Ghallughara: Killings begin in Lahore and Amritsar

-With the help of the new governor, Yahiya Khan, Lakhpat Rai mobilised the Lahore troops, summoned reinforcements, alerted the dependent rulers of the kingdoms in the Himalayan foothills, and roused the population for a massacre of the "infidel" Sikhs.
+Jaspat's brother, Lakhpat Rai, who was a dewan (revenue minister) at Lahore, vowed his revenge.
+Lakhpat Rai removed his turban in Yahiya Khan's court and swore that he would not wear it again until he had wiped out every Sikh.
+With the help of the new governor, Yahiya Khan, Lakhpat Rai mobilised the Lahore troops, summoned reinforcements, gathered auxiliary reinforcements from across the country, alerted the dependent rulers of the kingdoms in the Himalayan foothills, and roused the population for a massacre of the "infidel" Sikhs.
 The Sikh inhabitants of Lahore were first rounded up, then executed on 10 March 1746.
-Hundreds of Sikhs living in Lahore were rounded up daily and executed.
+Hundreds of Sikhs living in Lahore were rounded up and executed.
 Lakhpat Rai went so far as to fill the holy sarovar at Golden temple with sand.
+The reading of gurbani (Sikh hymns) was also banned by Lakhpat Rai.
+Diwan Kaura Mall tried to stop Lakhpat Rai to no success.
+After Lahore, Lakhpat Rai set his eyes on the Sikh population of Amritsar.